SaxySam/Git_Instructions/README.md

 ***Authored by Samuel Kennedy - Ske131***

-> Include this file in the root directory of your repository for quick access
+> Include this file in the root directory of your repository for quick access, or follow the [Git Repository Link](https://github.com/SaxySam/Git_Instructions) for the most recent update.

 * **Disclaimer**: This is by no means an exhaustive list; however, it should get you started using git and solving some of the most common problems encountered.